ComPath/ComPath/README.rst

 Citation
 --------
-If you use ComPath in your work, please cite [1]_:
+If you use ComPath in your work, please consider citing:

 ..
 [1] Domingo-Fernández, D., *et al.* (2019). `ComPath: An ecosystem for exploring, analyzing, and curating mappings across pathway databases <https://doi.org/10.1038/s41540-018-0078-8>`_. *npj Syst Biol Appl.*, 5(1):3.